How to Use a Theory to Frame Your Research Study

 - Did your research question spring from a specific theoretical framework or from another trigger (e.g., specific problem you noticed, something you read about)?

 - If a knowledge-focused or problem-focused trigger, draft out your preliminary research question and identify the key research variables — what are the key concepts or variables you want to study?
+Then search the literature for those concepts.

 Figure Out What You Know and Don’t Know about Your Topic